huggingface/hub-docs/docs/hub/unity-sentis.md

 * ``cs`` file: These are C# files that contain the code to run the model on Unity.
 * ``info.json``: This file contains information about the files in the repository.
 * Data files.
 These are other files that are needed to run the model.
 They could include vocabulary files, lists of class names etc. Some typical files will have extensions ``json`` or ``txt``.
-* ``README``.
+* ``README.md``.
 This is the model card.
 It contains instructions on how to use the model and other relevant information.

 ## Running the model
 Always refer to the instructions on the model card.
 It is expected that you have some knowledge of Unity and some basic knowledge of C#.